Minimizing Human Assistance: Augmenting a Single Demonstration for Deep Reinforcement Learning

 Although only a single human example is sampled, a wide range of demonstrations with different start and goal conditions, along with different approaches to solving the task, is ideal for training the reinforcement learning algorithm.
 To help increase the diversity of our human samples, a method to generate human-like examples from the single recorded human example was developed.
 First, random object start and object goal locations are chosen.
 The recorded trajectory is then linearly scaled such that the recorded start and goal locations match the new locations.
-For the stack task, which has multiple object start and goal locations, the trajectory is split into two sub trajectories (move block one, then move block two) and each sub trajectory is scaled independently.
+For the stack task, which has multiple object start and goal locations, the trajectory is split into two sub-trajectories (move block one, then move block two) and each sub-trajectory is scaled independently.
 The robot then traverses the task environment using the generated trajectory and a proportional controller, and the resultant actions, rewards, and states are recorded.
 Although this scaling allows for the generation of new trajectories, it does not add much variety.
 To decrease the trajectory similarity, Ornstein–Uhlenbeck noise \cite{nauta2019} is added to the robot's actions.
-This form of noise was chosen instead of uniform noise because it provides smoother, larger time scale perturbations.
-Because the end-effector is made to follow the goal trajectory using a proportional controller, its path is fairly robust to noise.
-Additionally, the recorded data (states, actions, rewards) is saved after the simulation is finished, so when the simulation does fail, the unsuccessful trajectories can be discarded.
-Once the data from the human-like trajectories is collected, it is used to populate a secondary replay buffer (referred to as the human buffer) which can then be used to train the reinforcement learning algorithm.
+The augmented trajectories that successfully complete the task are used to populate a secondary replay buffer (referred to as the human buffer) which can then be used to train the reinforcement learning algorithm.